iiRealisticDev/hd-denied-reasons/README.md

 You cannot post on behalf of another user.

 ## Amount
-You must offer at least R$100/$1 (or 10% for projects that are already out with a following & making money)
+You must offer at least R$100/$1 USD (or 10% for projects that are already out with a following & making money)

 ## Selling
 HD no longer supports selling.